dacrab/clubos-legacy/README.md

 - [License](#-license)
 - [Acknowledgments](#-acknowledgments)

-## 🌟 About Proteas App
+## 🌟 About this App:

-Proteas is a comprehensive warehouse management system designed specifically for sports facility operations.
+Custom NextJS POS System is a comprehensive warehouse management system designed specifically for sports facility operations.
 It streamlines multiple aspects of business management through an intuitive web interface with role-based access control.
 The system caters to three distinct user roles:

 ### 👨‍💼 Admin Features
 - **💰 Sales Management:** Track and manage all sales transactions with detailed product information